RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

     -14.1364
 \end{pmatrix}$$

-the point of this appendix is to derive this vector analytically, knowing only the observations.\\
+the point of this appendix is to derive this vector analytically, knowing only the observations.

-\\So, assuming I don't already know $\Vec{\beta}$, to get the best fit plane and derive the estimator vector, I minimize the sum of squared errors, S. Remembering that $\vec{\epsilon}$ is a 22x1 vector of the errors for any given fit, the objective function is thus:
+So, assuming I don't already know β, to get the best fit plane and derive the estimator vector, I minimize the sum of squared errors, S. Remembering that ϵ is a 22x1 vector of the errors for any given fit, the objective function is thus:\\

 $$ S = (\vec{\epsilon})^{T} \vec{\epsilon} $$